Hopf symmetry protected topological phases in the vicinity of spin orders: Spin-ordered insulators

 is satisfied not only by $\theta = 0$, but also by any $\theta$ that is a multiple of $\pi$.
 Hence Hopf terms can arise as long as they are quantized.

 Now let us consider when is $\theta$ as given by Eq.~\eqref{eq:final-theta} or~\eqref{eq:theta-Chern} finite.
 Call the integrand $w(k) = w(k_0, \vb{k})$ so that:

 The properties of $w(k)$ turn out to be the same for both expressions~\eqref{eq:final-theta} and~\eqref{eq:theta-Chern} so we shall not differentiate between the two.
-Consistency between parity and $180^{\circ}$ rotations requires that $\vu{n}$ is a pseudovector, which we henceforth assume.
+Consistency between parity and $180^{\circ}$ rotations requires that $\vu{n}$ transforms like a pseudovector, which we henceforth assume.
 As for TR, we shall consider both even ($p_{\Theta} = +1$, spin loop-current) and odd ($p_{\Theta} = -1$, magnetic) $\vu{n}$.

 That the Hamiltonian $\mathscr{H}_{\vb{k}} = G_k^{-1} - \iu k_0$ is Hermitian implies that: